 Deep Tissue Massage Muswell Hill

-Whilst some of the strokes are the same as in Swedish massage, the pace is slower and pressure applied is stronger and concentrated on painful, problem areas.
+Whilst some of the strokes are the same as in Swedish massage, the pace is slower and pressure applied is stronger and concentrated on painful and problem areas.

 Deep Tissue Massage can be used for chronic aches and pains and contracted areas such as a stiff neck and back.
-Leg muscle tightness, and sore shoulders.
-And may help with the following conditions: Massage for back pain and limited mobility, Massage for recovery from injury, Massage for posture.
+Leg muscle tightness, and sore shoulders, and may help with the following conditions: Massage for back pain and limited mobility, Massage for recovery from injury, Massage for posture.
 Massage for Muscle tension in the hamstrings, glutes, IT band, legs, quadriceps.
-Osteoarthritis pain.
-Massage for Fibromyalgia or neck pain.
+Massage for Fibromyalgia.

-After your massage you may feel some stiff or sore, this should subside within a day or so.
+After your massage you may feel a little stiff or sore, this should subside within a day.
 Drinking water after your massage may help to flush the metabolic waste from the tissues.

 There is a growing body of evidence to suggest that massage can be effective in helping to treat certain chronic conditions, such as fibromyalgia and low back pain.
 In guidelines produced in 2009 by the National Institute for Health and Clinical Excellence (NICE), manual therapies – including massage – are recommended for the early management of persistent, non-specific low back pain.